kenperkins/rackspace-openstack/README.md

 A client implementation for the Rackspace Openstack API (v2)

+## THIS PACKAGE IS NOW DEPRECATED ##

+All functionality in this package is either implemented in [pkgcloud](https://github.com/nodejitsu/pkgcloud) or is in the process of being migrated to pkgcloud.
+Please only use this package for prototyping at this point as the next published version will remove functionality entirely.

 ## Usage

 The rackspace-openstack module is compliant with the [Rackspace Openstack API][0]. rackspace-openstack